 Here’s how you can import Yahoo Finance Data into Google Sheets in minutes:

-1. Install Amigo Data in your Google Sheets
+1. Install Amigo Data extension in your Google Sheets.

-3. Generate an endpoint for the data to be imported
+3. Get the endpoint for the data to import.

-4. Launch Amigo Data in Google Sheets→Custom API
+4. Launch Amigo Data and select Custom API.

 Yahoo Finance provides hours of live, daily market coverage, with expert analysis and real-time market data.
 Some of the offerings include market data on Cryptocurrencies, regular currencies, stocks and bonds, fundamental and options data, and market analysis and news.
 It’s the place for insight-driven investors, financial professionals and business leaders who take their money seriously.

-You can import all this information as well as information directly into Google Sheets, where you can then utilise the data for various purposes and in different ways such as making a report, creating a visual chart or graph for better insights, and so on.
+You can import all this information as well as several others directly into Google Sheets, where you can then utilise the data for various purposes and in different ways such as making a report, creating a visual chart or graph for better insights, and so on.

 Below is a sample of exported Yahoo Finance data into Google Sheets

-Let me show you how you can import Yahoo Finance data into Google Sheets step by step.
+Let us learn how to import Yahoo Finance data into Google Sheets step by step.

-We need a tool with which to import Yahoo Finance data into Google Sheets.
+We need a tool with which to pull data from Yahoo Finance to Google Sheets.
 For this, we’ll use Amigo Data, a simple but versatile Google Sheets extension that’s easy to use, rich in features, and gives you the ability to pull data from several different sources.

 You can get it from the Google Workspace Marketplace here.